OpenFabrics/fsdp_build/README.md

 ```
 bash build_containers.sh
 ```
 This command will likely take a little while when you run it for the first time on a machine.
-After it is finished however, it should have built container images for every directory in `dockerfiles/`.
+After it is finished, however, it should have built container images for every directory in `dockerfiles/`.
 To verify this, run the following command:
 ```
 podman images
 ```